GoogleCloudPlatform/podcast/site/content/post/episode-114-machine-learning-bias-and-fairness-with-timnit-gebru-and-margaret-mitchell.md

 Mark will be at the [Game Developer's Conference | GDC](http://www.gdconf.com/) in March.

 {{< transcript "MARK: Hi, and welcome to episode number 114 of the weekly Google Cloud Platform podcast.
-I'm Mark Mandel and I'm here with my colleague, Melanie Warwick.
+I'm Mark Mandel and I'm here with my colleague, Melanie Warrick.
 How are we doing this fine morning, Melanie?" >}}

 MELANIE: Great Mark.
 How are you doing?